Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Hypercomplete congruences

 \subsection{Topological v.
 Hypercomplete congruences}

-In this section we put together our result to construct the bijection between topological congruences and hypercomplete congruences in \cref{thm:adjTCongHCong}.
-All the equivalences results of the paper are summarized in \cref{rem:maindiag} and Diagram~\eqref{maindiag}.
+In this section we put together our results to construct the bijection between topological congruences and hypercomplete congruences in \cref{thm:adjTCongHCong}.
+All the equivalence results proved in this paper are summarized in \cref{rem:maindiag} and Diagram~\eqref{maindiag}.

 For a topos $\cE$, we have shown in \cref{topcore,thm:hypercompletion} the existence of two adjunctions